-Payment Term And Description Amounts The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network Annual Deductible The amount you pay for Covered Health Care Services per year before you are eligible to receive Benefits.
-Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Deductible.
-Amounts paid toward the Annual Deductible for Covered Health Care Services that are subject to a visit or day limit will also be calculated against that maximum Benefit limit.
-As a result, the limited Benefit will be reduced by the number of days/visits used toward meeting the Annual Deductible.
+Payment Term And Description Amounts The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network Annual Deductible The amount you pay for Covered Health Care Services per year before you are eligible to receive Benefits. \$250 per Covered Person, \$500 for Covered Person \$500 per Covered Person, \$1,000 for Covered Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Annual Deductible. plus one Dependent, not to exceed \$750 for all Covered Persons in a Person plus one Dependent, not to exceed \$1,500 for Amounts paid toward the Annual Deductible for Covered Health Care Services that are subject to a visit or day limit will also be calculated against that maximum Benefit limit.
+As a result, the limited Benefit will be reduced by the number of days/visits used toward meeting the Annual Deductible. family. all Covered Persons in a family.
 The amount that is applied to the Annual Deductible is calculated on the basis of the Allowed Amount or the Recognized Amount when applicable.
 The Annual Deductible does not include any amount that exceeds the Allowed Amount.
-Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table. \$250 per Covered Person, \$500 for Covered Person plus one Dependent, not to exceed \$750 for all Covered Persons in a family. \$500 per Covered Person, \$1,000 for Covered Person plus one Dependent, not to exceed \$1,500 for all Covered Persons in a family.
+Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table.

 Payment Term And Description Amounts The Amount You Pay Designated Network and Network The Amount You Pay Out-of-Network Out-of-Pocket Limit The maximum you pay per year for the Annual Deductible, Copayments or Coinsurance.
 Once you reach the Out-of-Pocket Limit, Benefits are payable at 100% of Allowed Amounts during the rest of that year.
-The Out-of-Pocket Limit applies to Covered Health Care Services under the Plan as indicated in this Schedule of Benefits , including Covered Health Care Services provided under the Outpatient Prescription Drug Plan .
-The Out-of-Pocket Limit for Network Benefits includes the amount you pay for both Network and Out-of-Network Benefits for outpatient prescription drug products provided under the Outpatient Prescription Drug Plan .
+The Out-of-Pocket Limit applies to Covered Health Care Services under the Plan as indicated in this Schedule of Benefits, including Covered Health Care Services provided under the Outpatient Prescription Drug Plan.
+The Out-of-Pocket Limit for Network Benefits includes the amount you pay for both Network and Out-of-Network Benefits for outpatient prescription drug products provided under the Outpatient Prescription Drug Plan.
 Details about the way in which Allowed Amounts are determined appear at the end of the Schedule of Benefits table.
 The Out-of-Pocket Limit does not include any of the following and, once the Out-of-Pocket Limit has been reached, you still will be required to pay the following: Any charges for non-Covered Health Care Services.
 The amount you are required to pay if you do not provide pre-service notification as required.
 Charges that exceed Allowed Amounts or the Recognized Amount when applicable.
 Copayments or Coinsurance for any Covered Health Care Service shown in the Schedule of Benefits table that does not apply to the Out-of-Pocket Limit.
 Coupons: The Plan Sponsor may not permit certain coupons or offers from pharmaceutical manufacturers or an affiliate to apply to your Out-of-Pocket Limit. \$3,750 per Covered Person, not to exceed \$7,500 for all Covered Persons in a family.
 The Out-of-Pocket Limit includes the Annual Deductible. \$7,500 individual Out-of-Pocket Limit, per Covered Person, There is no Family Out-of-Pocket Limit that is applicable to Out-of-Network Covered Services.
 The Out-of-Pocket Limit includes the Annual Deductible.